A handy search procedure

 - No database with an apostrophe in its name (this really makes a mess of dynamic SQL);

-- User with sufficient permissions to read definitions in each database;
+- A login with sufficient permissions to read definitions in each database;

-- A helper function called dbo.SplitStrings_XML – you can use any generic string splitting function of course (including CLR approaches), but this is the one I chose to use here:
+- A helper function called dbo.SplitStrings_XML – you can use any generic string splitting function of course (including CLR approaches or STRING_SPLIT on 2016+), but this is the one I chose to use here (there are many to choose from):

 And here is the actual code for the procedure: